Samermadieh/enclav/README.md

 **Run OpenClaw securely and effortlessly on your local machine using a simple open source installer.**

-**Download v0.1.0 for windows [here](https://github.com/Samermadieh/enclav/releases/download/v0.1.0-alpha/Enclav-0.1.0-alpha-windows.zip)**
+**Download exe v0.1.0 for windows [here](https://github.com/Samermadieh/enclav/releases/download/v0.1.0-alpha/Enclav-0.1.0-alpha-windows.zip)**

+OR

+**Clone repo and use npm build, npm start to launch**

 | Option            | Setup Complexity | Security Isolation | Cost  |
 |------------------|-----------------|------------------|-------|